 This technique can also be used as a means to determine the feasibility of your microbiome study by providing an exact measure of bacterial abundance in your samples.
 We highly recommend using this technique prior to sequencing samples suspected to have low biomass, to determine whether these samples will result in positive amplification.

-DNA extraction and quality control
+DNA extraction and quality control for qPCR